james-ransom/gcp-billing-labeling/README.md

 # Auto label your GKE VMs

-Automatically scan for instances and apply billing labels.
+Automatically scan for instances and apply billing labels based on RegEx.

 # Why